Cadence Weapon: Biography

 On February 21, 2007, Pemberton announced that he signed an American record deal with Epitaph Records sublabel ANTI-, a move that would give him greater exposure in the United States.
 As a part of his new deal, Breaking Kayfabe was released in the US on March 13, 2007.
 In the fall of 2007, Big Dada became Cadence Weapon's representative label in Europe.
 Cadence Weapon's second LP, Afterparty Babies was released by Anti-/Epitaph on March 4, 2008.
 In 2008, he also played at ZXZW in the Netherlands.

 On May 26, 2009, Cadence Weapon was sworn in as Edmonton's Poet Laureate for a two-year term beginning July 1, 2009, and as such served as an ambassador of the literary arts, as well as creating original works.

 In 2011, he participated in the National Parks Project, collaborating with musicians Laura Barrett and Mark Hamilton and filmmaker Peter Lynch to produce and score a short film about Alberta's Waterton Lakes National Park.

 Cadence Weapon released the album Hope in Dirt City on May 29, 2012.
-The album became his third straight to be nominated for the Polaris Music Prize, and second to make the short list.
-Moreover, the National Post's Jesse Kinos-Goodin and Noah Love described how Drake may be Canada's most commercially successful rapper, but Cadence Weapon is certainly one of the most creative.
-Hope in Dirt City was short listed as one of their best of albums so far of 2012.
+The album became his third straight to be nominated for the Polaris Music Prize, and the second to make the short list.
+Jesse Kinos-Goodin and Noah Love, writing for the National Post, said "Drake may be Canada’s most commercially successful rapper, but Rollie Pemberton, a.k.a.
+Cadence Weapon, is definitely its most creative."
+Hope in Dirt City was shortlisted as one of their best of albums thus far of 2012.

 In 2015, Cadence Weapon began a residency on Toronto Independent Radio Station TRP called Allsorts.

 His album Parallel World won the 2021 Polaris Music Prize.
 He described the concept as being told with a "journalistic lens" that was largely inspired by watching the George Floyd protests in 2020.

 In 2022 he published the memoir Bedroom Rapper: Cadence Weapon on Hip Hop, Resistance and Surviving the Music Industry.

+His album Forager was released on April 24, 2026.
+The album was written alongside his forthcoming second book, entitled Ways of Listening.
+The song "Step Out", a collaboration with Junia-T and DijahSB, was longlisted for the 2026 SOCAN Polaris Song Prize.

 Personal life

 Pemberton was based in Montreal for a period of six years in his twenties, which led to collaborations with artists such as Blue Hawaii and Jacques Greene.
-In 2015, Pemberton relocated to Toronto, which provided inspiration for his 2018 song, "High Rise," that addresses gentrification.
+In 2015, Pemberton relocated to Toronto, which provided inspiration for his 2018 song, "High Rise," which addresses gentrification.